Abarim Publications' online Biblical Greek Dictionary

 Extra-biblical Jewish legends tell of Abraham as he takes on the pentapolitan coalition of Amraphel — which had abducted nephew Lot in the wake of the War of Four against Five Kings (Genesis 14:12) — by casting dust on them, which then turned into weaponry, as per the prophet Isaiah: "Who has stirred up one from the east, calling him in righteousness to his service ?
 He hands nations over to him and subdues kings before him.
 He turns them to dust with his sword, to windblown chaff with his bow" (Isaiah 41:2).

 The prophet Daniel, also per extra-biblical Jewish lore, challenged the tradition of the chief deity of Babylon, named Bel, also by means of dust.
 Worshippers would leave food in front of Bel's statue, and Bel would apparently accept the offering and eat the food, as it would be gone the next morning.
 Daniel decided to expose the goings on and sprinkled dust on the floor around the statue.
 The next morning, the food was gone but in the dust were the footprints of Bel's priests, who were thus found out to have manipulated (or in this case pedipulated) people's perception of the deity.
+When Jesus washed the feet of his disciples, he obviously did more than simply wash their feet (John 13:8, and also see Iliad.16.235).

 This story goes far beyond the theatrical nature of religion or the deceptive antics of many religious frontmen.
 In fact, the Bible regards the relationship with Babylon and Persia not in simple terms of good-guys versus bad-guys, but reserves the greatest respect for Babylon (Jeremiah 27:6) and Persia (Isaiah 44:28).